Avoid Cutting Balls While Shaving by Using MANSCAPED™

 Keep up Your Skin Care

 This concludes today’s lesson.
-The extremely short summary is that you’re going to stop shaving your balls and trim them with a Lawn Mower 2.0 instead.
-If you want all of the products we mentioned, check out The Perfect Package 2.0.
+The extremely short summary is that you’re going to stop shaving your balls and trim them with a Lawn Mower 3.0 trimmer instead.
+If you want all of the products we mentioned, check out The Perfect Package 3.0.
 We’ve consolidated the essentials and put them in a travel case for you to make things as easy as possible.
-Aside from that, you can find plenty of additional advice on manscaping, and life in general, at Manscaped.com.
+Aside from that, you can find plenty of additional advice on male grooming, and life in general, at MANSCAPED.COM.
 Feel free to spend as much time there as you like.